bibleexchange/courses/_church-history/en/100_apostolic-church/apostolic-church.md

 ### The church's membership

 The original members were all Jews.
-They didn't yet understand that the Gospel was also for the Gentiles.
+They didn't yet understand that the Gospel was also for the gentiles.

 ### The church's government